maemo-leste/maemo-leste.github.io/content/maemo-leste-update-april-2022.rst

 Interested?
 ===========

-If you have questions, are interested in specifics, or helping out, or wish to have a specific package ported, please see our bugtracker.
+If you have questions, are interested in specifics or helping out, or wish to have a specific package ported, please see our bugtracker.

-**We have several Nokia N900 and Motorola Droid 4 and Bionic units available to interested developers**, so if you are interested in helping out but have trouble acquiring a device, let us know.
+**We have several Nokia N900 and Motorola Droid 4 and Bionic units available for interested developers**, so if you are interested in helping out but have trouble acquiring a device, let us know.